ankraft/ACME-oneM2M-CSE-mkdocs/docs/development/ThirdPartyLibraries.md

 ## Text UI
 - [Textual](https://github.com/textualize/textual){target=_new} is a Rapid Application Development framework for to build textual user interfaces in Python.
 MIT License.
+- [pyperclip](https://github.com/asweigart/pyperclip){target=_new} is a cross-platform Python module for copying and pasting text to the clipboard.
+BSD-3-Clause License.

 ## Web UI